PStryder/MemoryGate/README.md

 Full OpenAPI schema available at /docs

 🔐 Encryption Model
-EchoCore supports secure memory encryption using a hash derived from the user’s API key or a designated secret.
+MemoryGate supports secure memory encryption using a hash derived from the user’s API key or a designated secret.
 The encryption key is never stored.

 AES-GCM via cryptography